 - Experience.
-Each year, Mayo Clinic doctors diagnose and treat hundreds of adults and children with Crohn's disease.
+Each year, Mayo Clinic doctors diagnose and treat approximately 4550 adults and children with Crohn's disease.
 Mayo specializes in helping people with severe symptoms that haven't responded well to treatment in the past.

 - Team approach.
-Treating Crohn's disease takes cooperation from specialists in digestive diseases (gastroenterology), surgery, pathology, radiology and nutrition care.
-Mayo specialists work together to ensure that you receive all the expertise you need.
+At Mayo Clinic, a wide array of specialists with expertise in digestive diseases (gastroenterology), surgery, pathology, radiology and nutrition care work together to provide the care you need for Crohn's disease.

 - Comprehensive care.
-Crohn's disease can cause other health problems such as osteoporosis or liver disease.
-Virtually all medical services you might need are available "under one roof" at Mayo Clinic.
+Crohn's disease can cause other health problems such as osteoporosis, anemia, and gallbladder and liver disease.
+You may need specialized nutrition and support for pregnancy and childbirth.
+Virtually all medical services are available at Mayo Clinic.

 Mayo Clinic in Rochester, Minn., ranks #1 for digestive disorders in the U.S. News & World Report Best Hospitals rankings.
 Mayo Clinic in Scottsdale, Ariz., is ranked among the Best Hospitals and Mayo Clinic in Jacksonville, Fla., is ranked high performing for digestive disorders by U.S. News & World Report.

 Mayo Clinic: Answers you can trust